Sholto Douglas, 1st Baron Douglas of Kirtleside: Second World War

 On 22 April 1940, with the Second World War well under way, he was made Deputy Chief of the Air Staff.
 He was appointed a Companion of the Order of the Bath on 11 July 1940.

-During 1940, Douglas and Trafford Leigh-Mallory clashed with the head of No. 11 Group, Keith Park, and the head of Fighter Command, Hugh Dowding, over strategy in the Battle of Britain.
-Douglas argued for a more aggressive engagement with a 'Big Wing' strategy i.e. using massed fighters to defend the United Kingdom against enemy bombers.
-When Charles Portal was made Chief of the Air Staff in October 1940 he supported Douglas, moving Park and Dowding and appointing Douglas to replace Dowding as Air Officer Commanding-in-Chief of Fighter Command, with the temporary rank of air marshal on 25 November 1940.
+During 1940, Trafford Leigh-Mallory clashed with the head of No. 11 Group, Keith Park, and the head of Fighter Command, Hugh Dowding, over strategy in the Battle of Britain.
+Leigh-Mallory argued for a 'Big Wing' strategy i.e. using massed fighters to defend the United Kingdom against enemy bombers.

+However, the commander of the Kent area, AVM Keith Park, pointed out that while "big wings" were forming (which took some time), his fighter bases in places like Kent were being bombed because they were close to Luftwaffe bases in northern France and there was not time to form "big wings" before enemy bombs were released on Park's airfields.

+After the Battle of Britain when Charles Portal was made Chief of the Air Staff in October 1940, Dowding retired and Portal moved Park and appointing Douglas to replace Dowding as Air Officer Commanding-in-Chief of Fighter Command, with the temporary rank of air marshal on 25 November 1940.
 He was advanced to Knight Commander of the Order of the Bath on 1 July 1941 and promoted to the substantive rank of air marshal on 14 April 1942.

 At around this time Prime Minister Winston Churchill recommended Douglas to command the China Burma India Theater but General George C. Marshall, the U.S. Army Chief of Staff, refused to accept the appointment due to Douglas's well known dislike of Americans.